Just-Cole/VelocityMgr/README.md

     *   **Backup Management:** Create on-demand backups, restore a server to a previous state, download, or delete old backups.
     *   **Plugin Management:**
         *   List installed plugins and toggle their enabled/disabled state.
-        *   Browse and install new plugins directly from SpigotMC's resources.
+        *   Browse and install new plugins directly from SpigotMC.
         *   Uninstall plugins with a single click.
 *   **Administration & Security:**
     *   **User & Role Management:** A robust role-based access control (RBAC) system.
 Create custom roles, assign fine-grained permissions (e.g., `view_logs`, `start_stop_servers`), and assign roles to users.
     *   **Server Recovery:** Deleted servers are moved to a recovery area, allowing you to restore them or delete them permanently.
     *   **Profile Management:** Users can manage their own account and change their password.
+*   **Desktop Application:** The entire application can be built into a standalone desktop app for Windows, macOS, and Linux using Electron.

 ## 🚀 Tech Stack